- Offer Submitted

 -

 CBH CallDuring the carpet inspection visit, we discussed that there were likely more significant issues with the subfloor that needed to be addressed before any carpet work could begin.
-The inspector advised me to call his office, who acknowledged the challenge and provided me with CBH’s main office contact info for further clarification.
-I called the CBH warranty office, left a message, but never received a response.
+The inspector advised us to call his office, who acknowledged the challenge and provided us with CBH’s main office contact info for further clarification.
+We called the CBH warranty office, left a message, but never received a response.

 -